Menu

 PSCHE gives students the opportunities to reflect on their experiences and how they are developing.
 It helps them to understand and responsibly manage a wide range of relationships as they get older and to show respect for diversity and differences between people.

-Through work in lesson time and a wide range of activities beyond the curriculum including outside speakers, students gain practical knowledge and skills to help them live healthy lives and to deal with the spiritual, moral, social and cultural issues they face as they approach adulthood.
 Sex and relationship education is taught to all students at key stages throughout the year.
 Students are also aware of current issues in the news and PSCHE in the school adapts to ensure all topics are relevant and up to date for each year group.
 As a result, PSCHE seeks to help students to:

 • Develop confidence, independence, responsibility and a socially moral identity